 - a.
 Transfer of money abroad by an interim customer in the absence of any legitimate reason. - b.
-A customer who appears to have accounts with several banks in the same locality, especially when a bank is aware of regular consolidated process from such accounts prior to a request for onward transmission of the funds elsewhere. - Repeated transfers of large amounts of money accompanied by the instructions to pay the beneficiary in cash. - d.
+A customer who appears to have accounts with several banks in the same locality, especially when a bank is aware of regular consolidated process from such accounts prior to a request for onward transmission of the funds elsewhere. - c.
+Repeated transfers of large amounts of money accompanied by the instructions to pay the beneficiary in cash. - d.
 Large and regular payments that cannot be clearly identified as bona fide transactions, from and to countries associated with the production, processing or marketing of narcotics or other illegal drugs.

-4. Transaction involving authorized institution, employees and agents a.
-Changes in employee characteristics, e. g. lavish life styles.
+4. Transaction involving authorized institution, employees and agents

-b.
-Any dealing with an agent where the identity of the ultimate beneficiary or counterpart is undisclosed, contrary to normal procedure for the type of business concerned.
+- a.
+Changes in employee characteristics, e. g. lavish life styles. b.
+Any dealing with an agent where the identity of the ultimate beneficiary or counterpart is undisclosed, contrary to normal procedure for the type of hydrogeneous concerned. - procedure for the type of business concerned.